Yidaotus/obsidian-yi-language-tools/README.md

 ## Example Workflow

 For every text, I create an index page and then split the text in fragments and add a new Note with the fragment.
 The plugin automatically creates a new Note with the correct naming and links the selected part back to the original index page.
-There I link the part of the audio for this fragment and start marking new vocabulary, which auto creates a new vocabulary note.
+There, I link the part of the audio for this fragment and start marking new vocabulary, which auto creates a new vocabulary note.
 At the end of each fragment note is a dataview with all the vocabulary added.
 | | |
 | ---------------------------- | ----------------------------- |
 | ![image](/preview/p1.png) | ![image](/preview/p2.png) |